jbuehl/homealone/docs/README.resources.md

 	Sensor <|-- Control
     Control <|-- DeviceControl
     Control <|-- LightControl
+    Control <|-- DimmerControl
     Control <|-- OutletControl
     Sensor <|-- DoorSensor
     Sensor <|-- WindowSensor
 ```
 - DeviceControl - A Control for a generic device with two enumerated states.
 - LightControl - A Control for a light switch.
+- DimmerControl - A Control for a light dimmer.
 - OutletControl - A Control for an electrical outlet.
 - DoorSensor - A Sensor for a door.
 - WindowSensor - A Sensor for a window.